yanmaiaa/yanmaiaa/README.md

 My name is Yan Maia and i'm a Front End developer!
 Currently, I am experiencing a major change in the area to become something that has always been present in my mind and in my heart.

-- 🔭 I am currently working on applications that use Html, Css and Javascript;
+- 🔭 I am currently learning on applications that use Html, Css and Javascript;
 - 🚀 Recently started studies in UX / UI designer to deliver bigger and better projects;
-- 🌱 I'm currently learning CRUD applications, consumption of external API's, form creation and others;
+- 🌱 Learning CRUD applications, consumption of external API's, form creation and others using React JS;
-- 💪 Hardskills: Figma, Adobe XD, ReactJs.
+- 💪 Figma, Adobe XD, React Js.